Railroad Enamel

 Small series of 10 timepieces only

-manufactured watch case in stainless steel
+Manufactured watch case in stainless steel

-40 mm diameter, 10.6 mm height, 48 mm lug to lug or,
+40.5 mm diameter, 48 mm lug to lug, 8.75 height (without crystal)

-Sapphire display case back
+Sapphire crystal on case back (inside anti-reflective coated)

-manual wind movement (based on Swiss Made ETA Unitas 6498-2)
+Manual wind movement (based on ETA Unitas 6498-2)

 17 Jewels